daazz/fetchconfig/README.md

 	(See above cisco-ios/cisco-cat section for descriptions.)

 	user		Mandatory.
 	pass		Mandatory.
 	repository	Mandatory.
 	keep		Mandatory.
 	timeout		Mandatory.
 	fetch_timeout	Optional.
 	changes_only	Optional.

+	The parks module recognizes the following options:
+	(See above cisco-ios/cisco-cat section for descriptions.)

+	user		Mandatory.
+	pass		Mandatory.
+	repository	Mandatory.
+	keep		Mandatory.
+	timeout		Mandatory.
+	fetch_timeout	Optional.
+	changes_only	Optional.

+	Options specific to Parks:

+	banner_timeout	Optional.
+If given, will override the timeout value used to wait for the 'login:' prompt.
+                        It is useful since the Parks 209R spends many seconds before issuing the initial
+			login prompt for TELNET connections.